 • Driveway fit: two car lengths plus extra height — confirm overhead clearance

-The 30-yard roll-off handles Prairieville home additions, full-kitchen or full-bath remodels, and weeklong jobsite waste.
+The 30-yard roll-off takes Prairieville whole-home additions, full-kitchen or full-bath remodels, and weeklong job sites in stride.

 A matte-black 40-yard roll-off dumpster staged on a large Prairieville commercial construction lot, with a hooklift delivery truck parked alongside under bright midday sky.